Shuzhengz/bbbbrowser/README.md

 ## Requirement
 You will need Java JRE 11 to run this program

+Useage of binaries or source shall be entirely and without exception at your own risk, including when your computer explodes, if it does

-Use this program at your own risk, please do not submit an issue saying the browser doesn't work, because it's not supposed to
+Please do not submit an issue saying the browser doesn't work, because it's not supposed to

 ## Licence
 Everyone that uses this browser needs press f to pay respect